-- 4.7-1 Who is Affected - a.
-A waiting period shall apply to the following practitioners: - 1) An applicant who: Has received a final adverse decision regarding appointment; or Withdrew his or her application or request for membership or privileges following an adverse recommendation by the Medical Executive Committee or the Governing Body. - 2) A former member who has: Received a final adverse decision resulting in termination of Medical Staff membership and/or privileges; or Resigned from the Medical Staff or relinquished privileges while an investigation was pending or following the Medical Executive Committee or Governing Body issuing an adverse recommendation - 3) A member who has received a final adverse decision resulting in: Termination or restriction of his or her privileges; or Denial of his or her request for additional privileges. - b.
+- 4.7-1 Who is Affected

+- a.
+A waiting period shall apply to the following practitioners:

+- 1) An applicant who:

+Has received a final adverse decision regarding appointment; or

+Withdrew his or her application or request for membership or privileges following an adverse recommendation by the Medical Executive Committee or the Governing Body.

+2) A former member who has:

+Received a final adverse decision resulting in termination of Medical Staff membership and/or privileges; or b.
 An action is considered adverse only if it is based on the type of occurrences which might give rise to corrective action.
 An action is not considered adverse if it is based upon reasons that do not pertain to medical or ethical conduct, such as actions based on a failure to maintain a practice in the area (which can be cured by a move), to pay dues (which can be cured by paying dues), or to maintain professional liability insurance (which can be cured by obtaining the insurance).